-The infamous Man Utd XI that received a guard of honour from Chelsea: Where are they now?
+Man Utd’s bizarre XI that received 2007 guard of honour from Chelsea - What happened to them?

 Fell out with Ferguson after attempting to force a move to Liverpool, Gabriel Heinze went on to play for Real Madrid, Marseille, AS Roma and Newell’s Old Boys before retiring in 2014.

-The 42-year-old then became a manager and has since coached Godoy Cruz, Argentinos Juniors and Velez Sarsfield.
-The Argentine is currently the boss of MLS side Atlanta United.
+The 45-year-old then became a manager and has since coached Godoy Cruz, Argentinos Juniors, Velez Sarsfield and MLS side Atlanta United.

+The Argentine is now in charge of Newell's - the club Lionel Messi famously supported as a youngster.

 Chris Eagles

-Rio Ferdinand revealed this week that Roy Keane punched Chris Eagles during a training session, which may explain why he didn’t last very long at Old Trafford.
+Rio Ferdinand revealed a couple of years ago that Roy Keane punched Chris Eagles during a training session, which may explain why he didn’t last very long at Old Trafford.

 “I remember when Roy Keane punched up Chris Eagles one time,” Ferdinand told the VIBE with FIVE podcast, per the Daily Mail.
 “He (Eagles) was only [a] young kid, (taking) liberties.
 It was good for him Eagles.